 Earlier this month a large pro-life coalition wrote a letter urging the FDA to seize websites of groups accused of illegally providing abortion drugs.
 More than 150 members of Congress had written to the FDA in April to support the regulation of chemical abortions in response to the calls to expand access to chemical at-home abortions during the pandemic.

 The Rh-negative assessment must be administered during pregnancy and right after delivery or following the end of a pregnancy, and would ensure women with the condition can obtain treatment to head off the heartbreak of losing subsequent pregnancies - something the abortion industry is attempting be absolved of the effort.

-Gynuity Health Projects, which has been working to expand abortion, is funded by abortion pill manufacturer DANCO’s original business investors, Love Action reports, including, among others, the Packard Foundation, Buffett Foundation, and the Population Council.
+Gynuity Health Projects, which has been working to expand abortion, is funded by abortion pill manufacturer DANCO’s original business investors, Live Action reports, including, among others, the Packard Foundation, Buffett Foundation, and the Population Council.

 "With the abortion lobby pushing to reconsider how we handle chemical abortion pills, Students for Life of America calls on the FDA to reexamine the environmental impact of human remains in America’s water," Hawkins said.
 "With 40% of all abortions committed with chemical abortion pills in which women are sent home to bleed profusely and flush a pre-born child away, it’s important to understand how that is impacting the environment, especially as California prepares to require its public colleges and universities to distribute the deadly drugs.”

 California had passed a law last year requiring distribution of chemical abortion pills on its college campuses.